Collaboration > Competition

 We commit to meeting 100% of need for every admitted student.
 When you apply to Rice, you’re automatically considered for merit-based scholarships.
 Approximately 20% of admitted students are awarded merit scholarships, ranging from $3,000 to full tuition for all four years.

-- 57% of all incoming freshmen receive aid
+- 56% of all incoming first-year students receive aid

 - Calculate your cost with MyIntuition